anoopkcn/obsidian-reference-map/README.md

 - Title
     - On click will open the paper in [Semantic Scholar](https://www.semanticscholar.org/)
 - Authors (Full authors list can be enabled in settings)
-    - on click will open the author's details in [Semantic Scholar](https://www.semanticscholar.org/)
+    - On click will open the author's details in [Semantic Scholar](https://www.semanticscholar.org/)
 - Year
 - Abstract (Enabled in settings)
 - BibTex (The clipboard icon, **Button 1 in the image**)